How We Build Portfolios for Multiple Market Cycles

-4. Adjust allocations to meet varying levels of return objectives and potential max drawdown
+4. Adjust allocations to meet varying levels of return objectives and potential max drawdown.

-Using managers with different performance attributes and investment styles may potentially help smooth the ride and eliminate the guesswork of trying to predict market direction.
+Using managers with different performance attributes and investment styles will potentially help smooth the ride and eliminate the guesswork of trying to predict market direction.
 This may enable investors to stay committed to a portfolio through varying market cycles instead of focusing on short term returns.

 Whole Portfolio Recommendation / Potential Benefits